 I grew up in the Columbus Ohio area and attended Muskingum University in New Concord OH.
 I graduated from Muskingum in 1992 with a BS in Biology and minors in Chemistry and Voice Performance.
 The same year I began working at Battelle Memorial Institute in Columbus conducting laboratory research on the environmental effects of pesticides.
 While working at Battelle, I participated in the Scientist in the Classroom program with Westerville City Schools for several years where I was privileged to work with third-graders approximately once each month during the school year.
 I attended The Ohio State University and graduated with a MS in Environmental Chemistry in 2002.
 The same year I moved to New London CT and began working for Pfizer, Inc. conducting environmental studies on investigational pharmaceuticals.

 I became a stay-at-home mom in 2004 and my love of children and teaching has been growing ever since.
 I began volunteering at my church teaching Sunday School and Vacation Bible School.
-I have been teaching the science portion of Vacation Bible School for over 5 years and I am now one of the Youth Ministry Coordinators and lead large group activities and events for our Sunday School program.
+I have been teaching the science portion of Vacation Bible School since 2011 and I am now one of the Youth Ministry Coordinators and lead large group activities and events for our Sunday School program.
 I joined Mad Science of Cincinnati in August 2013 and found my calling in life.
 I began teaching in-school and after-school science classes to children from preschool to 6th grade.
 I enjoyed leading science birthday parties, science events, science assemblies, science Scout programs, and homeschool science classes.
 I soon realized that I wanted to create my own class lessons and activities to excite children about the sciences and the vision of Scientific Mayhem was born.
 Science does not have to be difficult or scary and my hope is to show all students that scientific experimentation and investigations can be fun.
 I currently live in West Chester OH with my husband and three children.

 About Kathy Peterson